Ceramics in Cosmetic Dentistry

 Dr. Levy and Dr. Kotkin are cosmetic dentists who combines years of training, sound dental science and technical mastery in this field.
 The office is equipped with the latest, proven technology.
 His expertise and artistry enables him to comfortably make a difference in peoples’ lives.
 By listening to your concerns and careful planning, he is able to provide exquisite results that both look and feel natural.

 Drs.
-Levy and Kotkin take a health-focused, holistic approach to dental treatment and in choosing the materials he uses to restore teeth.
-Because of this whole body philosophy of treatment, he stresses the use of biocompatible materials.
+Levy and Kotkin take a health-focused, holistic approach to dental treatment and in choosing the materials they use to restore teeth.
+Because of this whole body philosophy of treatment, the doctors stress the use of biocompatible materials.
 Please check our Holistic Dentistry page for more information on our health-focused services.

 Let’s discuss the types of biocompatible cosmetic dentistry materials.